contao/docs-archive/api/hooks/postDownload.md

 # postDownload

 The `postDownload` hook is triggered after a file has been downloaded with the download/downloads content element.
 It passes the file name as argument and does not expect a return value.

-It is available from version 2.4.6.
+> **Tag** Available from version 2.4.6.

 ## Parameters

 1. *string* $strFile

-	The file which has been downloaded (relative path from TL_ROOT).
+    The file which has been downloaded (relative path from `TL_ROOT`).

 ## Example

 ```php
 <?php